 Advertisement

 Connect with thousands of members and find support through daily live chats, curated resources, and one-to-one messaging.

-When planning your “appointment,” consider where you’ll spend your time and what you will need to do to prepare.
+When planning your “appointment,” consider how you’ll spend your time and what you’ll need to do to prepare.

 Better yet, don’t just put self-care on your calendar once.
-Make it a recurring event with yourself.
-Self-care is not just a one-time thing; it’s an ongoing practice to help make sure you don’t burn out from the stresses of everyday life.
+Make it a recurring event.
+Self-care is an ongoing practice that prevents you from burning out due to the stresses of everyday life.

+Advertisement